-Locally owned businesses can make more local purchases requiring less transportation, and generally set up shop in town or city centers as opposed to developing on the fringe.
-This generally means contributing less to sprawl, congestion, habitat loss, and pollution.
+Locally owned businesses make more local purchases — requiring less transportation — and set up shop in town or city centers which generally means less sprawl, congestion, habitat loss, and pollution.

 Small local businesses are the largest employer nationally, and in our community, provide the most jobs to residents.
 Let’s encourage more start-ups!

-Local businesses often hire people with a better understanding of the products they are selling and take more time to get to know customers.
+Local businesses often hire people with a better understanding of the products they are selling and take more time to get to know their clients, customers, and patrons.

-Local businesses are owned by your friends and neighbors who live in this community, are less likely to leave, and are more invested in the community’s future — just like you.
+Local businesses are owned by your friends and neighbors who live in this community, are less likely to leave, and are more invested in our community’s future — just like you.

-More local businesses mean a stronger tax base and more efficient use of public services as compared to nationally- owned stores entering the community.
-This means better public services like schools, transportation, emergency response and more for you and your family.
+Local businesses mean a stronger tax base and better use of public services compared to nationally owned stores.
+This translates into better schools, transportation, and emergency response services for you and your family.